awslabs/aws-crypto-tools-test-vector-framework/features/0004-awses-message-decryption.md

 ## Out of Scope

 These manifests do not include any description of how the test vectors were created.
 That is covered by [0003-awses-message-encryption](0003-awses-message-encryption.md).

 ## Motivation

 We need a way of describing full AWS Encryption SDK ciphertext message test vectors and how to decrypt them.
 This will be used both for using an unknown implementation to decrypt known good test vectors and for using a known good implementation to decrypt ciphertexts generated by an unknown implementation.
+It can also used to ensure known bad vectors or incorrect configuration cannot lead to successful decryption.

 ## Guide-level Explanation